Canada men's national volleyball team

 The Canada men's national volleyball team represents Canada in international volleyball competitions.
 They are overseen by Volleyball Canada, the governing body for volleyball in Canada.

 The team placed fourth place at the 1984 Olympic Games in Los Angeles and three bronze medals at the Pan American Games in 1979, 1999 and 2015.
 They have participated in four Olympic Games, including most recently a fifth-place finish at Rio 2016, after returning to the Games following a quarter-century absence.

 Canada hosted the 2015 Pan American Games in Toronto where they beat Puerto Rico for the bronze medal.
 Canada competed at the FIVB Volleyball Men's World Cup in 2015 for the first time in 12 years, finishing seventh.
 They last appeared in 2003, also finishing seventh.
-They finished joint-seventh at the 2014 FIVB Volleyball Men's World Championship.
+They finished joint-seventh at the 2014 FIVB Men's Volleyball World Championship.

 History

 Early years

 In 1953, the Canadian Volleyball Association (CVA) was formed, joining FIVB the same year.
 That year, the first national volleyball championship was held as well.
 Canada's first appearance at a major international competition was at the 1959 Pan American Games, held in Chicago.
 Canada finished 6th in the tournament, after finishing 3rd in their group and failing to advance to the final group.
 In 1968, Canada joined NORCECA, two years after it was formed.
 They competed in their first NORCECA championship in 1969, finishing 4th.